kumarchandan/EIP4/Phase1/Session1/Readme.md

 **1x1 Convolution**

 It's a convolution filter of size 1x1.
-It keeps a very detailed information of the pixel.
+The size of the input (image) remains unchanged.
+It keeps a very detailed information(at pixel level) of the image.

 **3x3 Convolution**